It 2017 Movie Review: Stephen King’s It 2017 Remake #ITMovie @StephenKing

-I have so much to say about this movie.
+I have so much to say about Stephen King’s It 2017 movie.
 To be honest with you, I’ve been waiting for ‘It’ to release since I heard they were remaking it.
 I’m not going to lie, I was so disappointed by Stephen King’s decision, but after seeing the movie, I understand why he did it.
 The man doesn’t need the money, that’s not what it was about.
-It was about bringing Pennywise to a new generation.
+It was about bringing Pennywise to a new generation and Stephen King’s It 2017 did just that.

 When I was 12, the original IT hit the small screen.
 It was something like I had never seen before and I was a girl embedded in a horror-loving family.
 We watched it all.
 Freddy, Jason, Michael… all the male names you can come up with.
 We would watch them as marathons and not blink an eye.
 I LOVED horror – from the start.
 Don’t ask me HOW or WHY?
 People are wired differently and I enjoy the rush that a good scare gives me.
 But ‘It’ was different.
 ‘It’ was something more….